Programs At Christmas Time

 We made this guide to help you plan your travel.
 In this post you will find:

 - Things to do suggestions,

-- Information about opening hours,
+- Information about opening hours during the holiday,

-- Public transport and
+- Public transport services and, some

 - Interesting Hungarian Christmas traditions.

 TIP: Christmas Cruises – Christmas Concerts – Festive Markets – Gala Concert of the 100-Member Gypsy Orchestra – Hotels in Budapest – Opening Hours at Christmas – Thermal Baths – Public Transport During the Holiday – Hungarian Christmas Traditions – Weather Around Christmas at Budapest